Dendro-X0/OpenDeploy-CLI/packages/cli/docs/overview.md

 - Use `--gha` for GitHub Actions‑friendly defaults (implies `--json --summary-only --timestamps`, sets artifact sinks and annotation defaults).
 - `--json-file`/`--ndjson-file` persist outputs for artifacts.
 - GitHub annotations: doctor and env diff emit `::warning`/`::error` appropriately in CI.
-- Recipes: see `docs/recipes.md` for Up (Netlify), Env Diff, Matrix CI, and more.
+- Recipes: see `docs/recipes.md` for Up, Env Diff, Matrix CI, and more.

 ## Output Modes